awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-connect-to-cluster.md

 ## Querying a Database Using the Query Editor<a name="gsg-query-editor"></a>

-Using the Query Editor is the easiest way to run queries on databases hosted by your Amazon Redshift cluster\.
-After creating your cluster, you can immediately run queries by using the Query Editor on the Amazon Redshift console\.
+Using the query editor is the easiest way to run queries on databases hosted by your Amazon Redshift cluster\.
+After creating your cluster, you can immediately run queries using the console\.

-The following cluster node types support the Query Editor:
+The following cluster node types support the query editor:
 + DC1\.8xlarge
 + DC2\.large
 + DC2\.8xlarge
 + DS2\.8xlarge
++ RA3\.16xlarge

-Using the Query Editor, you can do the following:
+Using the Amazon Redshift console query editor, you can do the following:
 + Run single SQL statement queries\.
 + Download result sets as large as 100 MB to a comma\-separated value \(CSV\) file\.
 + Save queries for reuse\.
 You can't save queries in the EU \(Paris\) Region or the Asia Pacific \(Osaka\-Local\) Region\.